Debiopharm And Genome & Company Join Forces To Create New Highly Specific Therapies For Cancer Patients

 Korean and Swiss based companies leverage their oncology expertise to initiate a research collaboration to formulate novel antibody-drug conjugate (ADC) candidates

-LAUSANNE, Switzerland and SEONGNGYEONGGI-DOAM-SI , South Korea, Feb.
-25, 2021 /PRNewswire/ -- Genome & Company (314130, CEO: Jisoo Pae, Hansoo Park), a global leading immuno-oncology firm, and Debiopharm (www.debiopharm.com), a Swiss-based biopharmaceutical company specializing in oncology and infectious diseases, today announced having entered into a research collaboration for the discovery of innovative cancer therapies in the expanding antibody-drug conjugates (ADC) class.
+LAUSANNE, Switzerland and SEONGNAM-SI GYEONGGI-DO, South Korea, Feb.
+26, 2021 /PRNewswire/ -- Genome & Company (CEO: Jisoo Pae, Hansoo Park), a global leading immuno-oncology firm, and Debiopharm (www.debiopharm.com), a Swiss-based biopharmaceutical company specializing in oncology and infectious diseases, today announced having entered into a research collaboration for the discovery of innovative cancer therapies in the expanding antibody-drug conjugates (ADC) class.
 This research collaboration has been undertaken with the goal of further exploiting this new therapeutic class, potentially offering cancer patients future treatments that efficiently target cancer cells while avoiding impact on healthy tissues.

 The collaboration between the two companies is built on the rapidly expanding Genome & Company's novel target-based oncology drug pipeline and Debiopharm's proven track record in oncology.
 The Swiss company has developed two standards of care in colorectal cancer (oxaliplatin) and in prostate cancer (triptorelin).